Understanding Chance and Clumps

 You shuffle effectively afterward and your deck is “sufficiently random” so the mana weaving doesn’t affect the outcome: You wasted your time and effort mana weaving.

-Mana weaving reduces clumping in some way, which means the distribution is not sufficiently shuffled / randomized since you affected the outcome: You are cheating.
+Mana weaving reduces clumping in some way, it affects the outcome by reducing the clumps that SHOULD APPEAR in a properly shuffled / randomized deck… which means the distribution is not sufficiently shuffled / randomized: You are cheating.

 Conclusion

 That’s it.
-That’s the thought.
-I just thought it was a fun, simple way to communicate how random really looks and that clumping is a natural part of it.
-Maybe it even helps emphasize why you need to have effective sources of card draw, to help you power through those clumps, or why tutoring is so powerful.
+That’s the article.
+I just thought it was a fun, simple way to illustrate randomness and clumps.
+I would even go one step further and say that it helps emphasize why you need to have effective sources of card draw (to help you power through those clumps).

 I hope you enjoyed this simpler article for a change.